telerik/ajax-docs/controls/daterangepicker/client-side-programming/overview.md

 var dateRangePickerObject = $find("<%=RadDateRangePicker1.ClientID %>");
 ````

-Once you have reference to the RadDateRangePicker, you can use the following three functions to reach the embeded Calendar and DatePicker(s) and use their own Client-side APIs
+Once you have reference to the RadDateRangePicker, you can use the following three functions to reach the embedded Calendar and DatePicker(s) and use their own Client-side APIs

 | Property              | RETURN TYPE   | DESCRIPTION                                                            |
 |-----------------------|---------------|------------------------------------------------------------------------|